 After the centrifugation, we could observe the results to identify the heritable factor.
 The phage DNA labelled with P32 will transfer the radioactivity in the host cell.
 Thus, the radioactive P32 enters a bacterial cell and exists in the form of “Pellets”.
 The phage protein tagged with S35 will not transfer its radioactivity in the host cell.
 As a result, radioactive S35 will appear in the form of “Supernatant” in the solution.

 The P32 labelled phage DNA will transfer its radioactivity to the host cell DNA, while S35 labelled phage protein will not do so.
 The P32 labelled phage DNA will remain inside the E.coli cell even after blending and centrifugation.
-According to the Hershey and Chase experiment, we can conclude that the DNA is the genetic material because the T2-phage DNA tagged with P32 transfers the radioactivity to the host cell (E.coli) not the S35 labelled T2-phage protein.
+According to the Hershey and Chase experiment, we can conclude that the DNA is the genetic material because the P32 tagged T2-phage DNA will transfer the radioactivity to the host cell (E.coli) not the S35 labelled T2-phage protein.